SheikhRabiul/domain-knowledge-aided-explainable-ai-for-intrusion-detection-and-response/readme.txt

-    data_sampler.py -> sample specified number of records using stratified sampling technique. data_preprocess_all_features.py -> preprocess data using all features, saves fully preprocessed data in binary format (as numpy array with format .npy) data_preprocess_selected_features.py -> preprocess data using selected features, saves fully preprocessed data in binary format (as numpy array with format .npy) data_preprocess_domain_features.py -> preprocess data using domain features, saves fully preprocessed data in binary format (as numpy array with format .npy)
+    data_sampler.py -> sample specified number of records using stratified sampling technique. data_preprocess_all_features.py -> preprocess data using all features, saves fully preprocessed data in binary format (as numpy array with format .npy) data_preprocess_selected_features.py -> preprocess data using selected features, saves fully preprocessed data in binary format (as numpy array with format .npy)
-	#for the experiment 2 that exclude one attack at a time from training set, use following preprocessing script, saves fully preprocessed data in binary format (as numpy array with format .npy)
+		#the selected features are read from data/selected_features.csv file, the feature selection algorithm (e.g., RF in feature_selection.py)  write the selected features in this file.
-	data_preprocessing_ex2_all_features.py -> excludes one attack at a time from training set with all features and test it against the original test set. data_preprocessing_ex2_selected_features.py -> excludes one attack at a time from training set with selected features and test it against the original test set. data_preprocessing_ex2_domain_features.py -> excludes one attack at a time from training set with domain features and test it against the original test set.
+    data_preprocess_domain_features.py -> preprocess data using domain features, saves fully preprocessed data in binary format (as numpy array with format .npy) data_preprocess_domain_features_cia.py -> preprocess data using constructed features (C,I, and A) from domain features, saves fully preprocessed data in binary format (as numpy array with format .npy)

 ######### classifier run ###############################
 run_classifiers.py -> run all classifiers one by one